Thinking like a printer (CMYK)

 Below you see the result, a muddy brownish purple.
 Nothing wrong with that color by the way, if it is what you need.
 But the point is: I wanted to make a vivid purple.

-As shown above, with magenta (below right) and cyan (below left) we're able to make vivid purple colors, also with more magenta or blue bias.
+With magenta (below left) and cyan (below right) we're able to make vivid purple colors.

 But... there are colors that you can buy that have specific pigments with certain characteristics that might be useful.
 Cadmium red is a very opaque pigment for instance.
-A mixture of magenta and yellow is not opaque, it's transparant because both these pigments are transparant.
+A mixture of magenta and yellow makes red, but this is a transparant red, because both these pigments are transparant.

 Another example are pigments that are so intensly vibrant that you cannot reach the same result by mixing true primaries.